CraigCraig/SuperSolution/README.md

 Join the Discord server.<br>
 [![Discord](https://img.shields.io/discord/1191111275749572658?style=flat-square&logo=discord)](https://discord.gg/cvfjHKE5Ee)

+## 👷 ⚠️ Work in Progress ⚠️ 👷
+This project is still in development.<br>
+This means that there will be bugs and missing features.<br>

 ## Description

 This is a collection of all my projects.<br>
 This is so I can easily manage all of my projects in one place.<br>
 Feel free to use any of the projects in this solution.<br>

-## ⚠️ Work in Progress ⚠️
-This project is still in development.<br>
-This means that there will be bugs and missing features.<br>

 ## How to Use